ashishhulkoti/Course-Information-Retrieval-System/README.md

 scrapy crawl college_courses -o ./CSCoursesCrawler/fetched_data/courses.json
 ```

-The crawled data will be saved to `courses.json` in the same directory.
+The crawled data will be saved to `courses.json` in a folder "fetched_data" in the same directory.

 4. **Run the Indexer**